 Over the last two decades, there have been repeated attempts to join up services and achieve local outcomes that are responsive to citizen needs (see our timeline of key initiatives).
-However, the public service landscape remains wide, varied and complex, with a mix of organisations from the public, private and voluntary sectors delivering a huge range of services which are rarely co-ordinated with one another.
-Our map of public service delivery follows the journeys of three people, highlighting how difficult it can be to find the support they need.
+However, the public service landscape remains complex, with a mix of organisations from the public, private and voluntary sectors delivering a huge range of services which are rarely coordinated with one another.
+Our map of public service delivery follows the journeys of three people, highlighting how difficult it can be to navigate the landscape and find the support they need.

 This programme of work builds on previous research on choice, competition and public service markets; decentralisation in England; connecting policy with practice; and improving policy implementation.

 Dr Jo Casebourne (Programme Director): firstname.lastname@example.org

-Nehal Davison (Project Manager): firstname.lastname@example.org
+Nehal Davison (Research Manager): email@example.com

 Local public service reform: supporting learning between local areas

 Many organisations and improvement programmes already exist to support local areas to learn from one another.
 The eight case studies below provide more detail about the methods and impact of different approaches that have been used in the past or are still in use today.